Jet Airways: Restart

-Corporate affairs

-Headquarters

-The airline's new head office will be located in Delhi NCR.
-The office was earlier located at Siroya Centre in Andheri, Mumbai.
-Prior to that, a rented six-storey building at S. M. Centre in Andheri, Mumbai served as its headquarters.
-However this was moved following criticism regarding working conditions.
+In 2020, entrepreneur Murari Lal Jalan and asset management firm Kalrock, part of the Fritsch Group, purchased Jet Airways with a view to restart air operations.
+It was expected that Jet Airways II would take to the skies in 2022 as a full-service domestic airline with a fleet of six aircraft.
+On 20 May 2022, Jet Airways received its air operator's certificate.
+However, flights did not resume in 2022, and the company did not renew its air operator's certificate in 2023, leading to speculations that the resuscitation stalled.

+In August 2023, it was reported that Jet Airways has lost its IATA code, 9W, after all flights were grounded for over four years.
+A Jet Airways spokesperson stated that the IATA code is "currently under preservation with IATA," until operations are recommenced.
+As of September 2023, Jet Airways was expected to restart operations by the end of 2024, with Jalan-Kalrock's ownership retained.

+Liquidation

+The Supreme Court ordered the liquidation of the airline—officially Jet Airways (India) Ltd.—on 7 November 2024.
+The SC overturned the decision of the National Company Law Appellate Tribunal to transfer Jet Airways to the Jalan-Kalrock Consortium (JKC) and upheld the State Bank of India-led team of creditors' appeal that "the consortium had failed to meet the initial financial commitments required in the resolution plan."

+The main institutional shareholders included Punjab National Bank (26%), Etihad Airways (24%), and Jet's original promoters (25%), according to the analysis.
+At the current market valuation of ₹386.69 crore, retail shares in the airline amount to roughly ₹74.6 crore.

 Livery

-It was navy blue with light grey and chrome yellow.
-The top and bottom of the aircraft were painted in light grey with the flying sun logo in the navy blue background.
+The original livery was navy blue with light grey and chrome yellow.
+The top and bottom of the aircraft were painted light grey, with the flying sun logo on a navy blue background.

-In 2007, a new livery was created by Landor Associates which added yellow and gold ribbons; the design retained the dark blue and gold-accented colour scheme along with the airline's "flying sun" logo.
-A new yellow uniform was simultaneously introduced, created by Italian designer Roberto Capucci.
-Jet Airways introduced its new identity in conjunction with a global brand re-launch which included new aircraft and seating.
+In 2007, a new livery was designed by Landor Associates was introduced, featuring yellow and gold ribbons.
+The design retained the dark blue and gold-accented colour scheme along with the airline's "flying sun" logo.
+A new yellow uniform was concurrently introduced, created by Italian designer Roberto Capucci.
+Jet Airways introduced its new identity in conjunction with a global brand re-launch that included new aircraft and seating arrangement.

 Controversies

-Alleged Trademark infringement

-Jet Airways was expected to begin service to Newark via Brussels in June 2005.
-In March 2005, the airline submitted an application to the United States Department of Transportation; however, the application was opposed by Nancy Heckerman, CEO of a US registered company Jet Airways Inc., based in Bethesda, Maryland, alleging trademark infringement and connections to terrorist outfit Al Qaeda.
-Jet Airways rebuffed the claims, which was tossed out as a frivolous lawsuit.

 Safety

-Asmin Tariq, a contractor working for the airline as a security agent at Heathrow airport was implicated in the foiled terror plot on 10 August 2006 to blow up several transatlantic airliners belonging to three different US airlines.
-Subsequently, the Governments of UK and Singapore requested security-related information from the Ministry of External Affairs on Jet Airways; clearance was further delayed to fly to the US.
+Asmin Tariq, a contractor working for the airline as a security agent at Heathrow airport, was implicated in the foiled terror plot on 10 August 2006 to blow up several transatlantic airliners belonging to three different US airlines.
+Subsequently, the Governments of UK and Singapore sought security-related information from the Ministry of External Affairs of India on Jet Airways; clearance was further delayed to fly to the US.
 The US State Department gave the go-ahead for the airline to fly to the US on 15 November 2006.

 In August 2014, two pilots of Jet Airways were suspended after a plane carrying 280 passengers dropped 5000 ft mid-air en route from Mumbai to Brussels.